-Eye mask: Even a sliver of light can give your body trouble with trying to start up the sleep process.
+Eye mask: Even a sliver of light can prevent you from getting good-quality sleep.
 An eye mask is a great way to ensure that no light slips through (especially useful in hotels where lights from the hallway or city can slip in through doorways and windows).
 Here’s an option for an affordable, lightweight eye mask.

 Ear plugs: especially handy for travel when nighttime noise can be wildly unpredictable (rooming with snoring family or friends, for example).
 Here’s a pack that should last you a few trips.

 White noise: White noise helps to create a consistent aural environment so you’re less likely to be awakened by intermittent noises, of which there are plenty in hotels, with people checking in at odd hours and many up late dealing with jet lag themselves.
 Try out this portable option.